ITIKI'S Revised Electrical set up

 Solar wise, we had our panels (3 x Sunpower X-22 360W) available in La Rochelle and all the wiring done by Uchimata, but didn't get them fitted as we could not get a frame made in time before France closed for the summer and we left.
 We left the panels with Uchimata and ended up ordering some more to be delivered to Sicily (Marina di Ragusa) where they were finally fitted.

 Alternators on the engines are the best way to heat the water!
-These are the standard Volvo ones (Hitachi?) with "dumb" regulators.
+These are the standard Volvo ones, 115Amps with standard regulators, which are fine for charging AGMs.

 Control/Monitor

-We took the standard factory-fitted Victron 2000W Inverter, in hindsight a larger one would have been better.
-At least 3000W to ensure more efficient battery charging from our 4.5kVA generator and shore power.
+We took the standard factory-fitted Victron Inverter/Charger 2000W/60Amp, in hindsight a larger one would have been better.
+At least 3000W/80Amp to ensure more efficient battery charging from our 4.5kVA generator and shore power.

 The basic Victron BMV 712 smart monitor, again BlueTooth enabled, monitors the battery SOC, including the starboard starter.
 You can check the battery and solar using the Victron App on your iPhone.